-Arctic wildlife and nature continues…
+Northern wildlife and nature continues

-A walrus is naturally curious; the herd came over to the zodiac to investigate, and of course we were fascinated too.
+A walrus is naturally curious; the herd came over to the zodiac to investigate, and of course, we were fascinated too.
 It was so much fun to watch.
-Coming suddenly out of the water, blowing water out of their nostrils in a big spray, with their long whiskers hanging down their mouth or even pointing horizontally out of their face, saying hello or just a very short hi and bye.
+Coming suddenly out of the water, blowing water out of their nostrils in a large spray, with their long whiskers hanging down their mouth or even pointing horizontally out of their face, saying hello or just a very short hi and bye.
 Their bodies are massive and bulky, yet they are still able to maneuver excellently in the water.

-After two-three hours in the water with the zodiac around this island, we went back to the boat to continue on the next leg of our journey.
+After two three hours in the water with the zodiac around this island, we went back to the boat to continue on the next leg of our journey.
 This time we had a very long sail straight out to sea on the way to the pack ice, far north at 82-83 degrees.
-After several hours, in the middle of the arctic sea a huge iceberg appeared, accompanied by many smaller icebergs.
+After several hours, in the middle of the arctic sea, a huge iceberg appeared, accompanied by many smaller icebergs.